grkolar/SLU-RMHC_Sample_Submission/README.md

 Go to https://slu-mhc.calpendo.com/ and click Register new user.

-***Note: Until the website is connected to Okta, register using a local account.
+***Note: Until the website is connected to Okta, register using a LOCAL ACCOUNT.
 For ease of eventual transition, make sure your username is the same as your Okta/SLU username***

 After approval, the first page you see upon logging in is the **Information Pages**.
 These contain a list of equipment, services, submission policies, and frequently asked questions.
 Navigation between the pages is on the left side of the screen.